Gerg-L/mnw/README.md

 #other config
 ```

-and it'll the wrapped neovim to `environment.systemPackages` or `home.packages`
+and it'll install the wrapped neovim to `environment.systemPackages` or `home.packages`

 to not install by default use the `.dontInstall` module instead and add `config.programs.mnw.finalPackage` where you want